vlad-ds/whisper-keyboard/README.md

 * Select Microphone and authorize your terminal.
 * Select Accessibility and authorize your terminal.

+Restart the terminal for the changes to take effect.

+Note that this might entail security risks.

 ## Security risks

 The Whisper API response will be automatically streamed to your keyboard and executed there.
 This might entail security risks.
 Use at your own risk.